saquib0601/fifteen-puzzle-app/README.md

 4. Open your browser and go to `http://localhost:3000`

+## Deployment

+The app is deployed and can be accessed at [https://fifteen-puzzle-5eu6hv3i7-saquib-alams-projects.vercel.app/].

 ## Contact
 - For any questions or suggestions, feel free to connect with me.